haowenx1234/hwc-test/README.md

 version 1.0
 How to build
 Copy this folder hwc-test to any location                                                                                                 under the Android source code
 Compile this program with the mm command

 hwc utility Function introduction

+1
-1.Display BMP format pictures
+1.1.Display BMP format pictures
-./hwc-utility -d image.bmp
+./hwc-utility -d picture image.bmp
+1.2 display stripe picture
+./hwc-utility -d stripe

 2 Control power supply
 开：./hwc-utility -s power on